 Born in Rupelmonde, Flanders, in 1512, Geradus Mercator is famed as a cartographer who developed the first world map to show sailing routes as straight lines.
 Mercator’s maps proved advantageous as they steadily became the standard model of how we view the world today.
 Mercator was also the first cartographer to gather a collection of his maps and create the very first atlas, and he worked on globes showing the Earth and the nighty sky.

 Peter Paul Rubens

-Born in Charleroi, Georges Lemaître was a Belgian Catholic priest and physicist who would come to refute Einstein’s theory of relativity and posit what we know today as the ‘Big Bang Theory.’
-While serving a religious life and studying physics may seem like a contradiction, Lemaître found a natural connection between the two disciplines to become a leading scientist who would come to revolutionize modern cosmology in the early 20th century.
+Born in Charleroi, Hainaut, in 1894, Georges Lemaître is one of the famous Belgians who may seem like a bit of a contradiction.
+He was a Belgian Catholic priest and also a physicist, who would come to refute Einstein’s theory of relativity and first proposed what we know today as the Big Bang theory.
+While serving a religious life and studying physics may appear incompatible, Lemaître found a natural connection between the two disciplines, attending events to discuss science and spirituality.
+He became a leading scientist who would come to revolutionise modern cosmology in the early 20th century.

-Jean Baptiste ‘Django’ Reinhardt
+Jean Baptiste “Django” Reinhardt

 Georges Remi (Hergé)